datamindedbe/demo-upcloud-data-platform/docs/Tutorial.md

 ## Support
 If you have any questions or run into issues, feel free to open an issue in this Github repo or reach out to `niels.claeys@dataminded.com` or anyone else at Dataminded.

-If you want guidance on how to extend this stack or make it production ready, reach out to us at [DataMinded](https://www.dataminded.com/contact).
+If you want guidance on how to extend this stack or make it production ready, you can reach out to us at [DataMinded](https://www.dataminded.com/contact).